Great to see my friend Mitchell Levy on The TedX Stage.

 What Great Names

 … but that’s not what prompted this post – that was this (cough … a few years ago … I’m just catching up on some background reading).
 In that post he referenced Brent’s post where Brent highlights the issue of typing a long email and sending it to one person – yet wouldn’t it be cool if it was just out there.
 I know what he means – I have a few posts in here that started life as an email.
-So this one is unusual – this is a post first – and then I will email a link to both the chaps – not these chaps – Bent and Manton.
+So this one is unusual – this is a post first – and then I will email a link to both the chaps – not these chaps – Brent and Manton.
+Continue reading

 Edge Cases Are Real